UCL/RAP/README.md

 If required, word exclusions for a specific UPI can be placed in a .txt file in 'exclusions/individuals'.

 ### Current protocol
-The following procedure is automatically performed daily (overnight) by the The Molecular And Cultural Evolution laboratory (MACE-lab) server using scripts in the R folder:
+The following procedure is automatically performed nightly by the The Molecular And Cultural Evolution laboratory (MACE-lab) server using scripts in the R folder:
 - Web scrape Discovery to update UPIs in /UPI/everyone.txt and /departments/departments.txt
 - Web scrape research keywords from IRIS and Discovery for researchers in /everyone.txt, and keywords from Discovery for departments in /departments.txt.
 - Combine keywords to form a frequency table for each UPI/group/department.
 Words from abstracts are weighted x1, titles are weighted x3, keywords are weighted x6, IRIS keywords are weighted x15.
 - Various cleaning procedures, including truncation to the most frequent 350 words.
 - Wordcloud images (.png) generated using wordcloud2 (R package) for each UPI and stored in the folder 'wordclouds'.
+- Automated cropping using ImageMagick

 ### Future work
 The following weekly summary plots/statistics are not yet implemented: